When data driven reduced order modeling meets full waveform inversion: Waveform inversion

 The third (and last) results are for a realization of a smooth random medium (with Gaussian statistics and Gaussian covariance function), where the wave speed fluctuates about the reference value $\bar c = 1.5$km/s.
-The true medium is shown in the left plot and the reconstructed one is in the right plot.
+The true medium is shown in the left plot and the reconstructed one is in the right plot of Fig. \ref{fig:Rand_Inv}.
 It is obtained after $135$ Gauss-Newton iterations for the operator ROM misfit \eqref{eq:objA}, with Tikhonov regularization.
-The initial guess is the the constant speed $\bar c = 1.5$km/s.
+The initial guess is the constant speed $\bar c = 1.5$km/s.
 We assess the quality of the reconstruction in two ways: First, we compute the correlation coefficient of the two images in Fig. \ref{fig:Rand_Inv} in the domain $[0.75\mbox{km}, 6\mbox{km}] \times [0.5\mbox{km}, 5.25\mbox{km}]$, with the MATLAB command ``corr2".
 A perfect reconstruction would give a correlation coefficient equal to $1$.
 The correlation coefficient for our reconstruction is $0.613$.
-This may seem low, but we should remember that it is impossible to find the true medium due to physical constraints on the resolution limit and the weak signals from deep locations in the medium.
-The second and better way to compare is to use a time-reversal experiment \cite{fink99,bookfouque}.
-For this, we solve the wave equation with a point source at location $(3\mbox{km},4.5\rm{km})$ in the true medium and register the wave field at the array, over the duration $t \in [0, 5.8\mbox{s}]$.
+This may seem low, but we should remember that it is impossible to find the true medium due to physical constraints on the resolution limit.
+The second and better way to compare is to use a time-reversal experiment \cite{fink99,bookfouque}. \bc{A time-reversal experiment consists of two steps.
+In the first step waves transmitted by a controlled source and scattered by an unknown, complex medium are recorded by an array of sensors used as receivers.
+In the second step the array of sensors used as sources transmit the time-reversed recorded signals.
+One observes a refocusing of the wave at the original source location due to the time reversibility of the wave equation.
+Moreover, time-reversal refocusing is sensitive to any relevant change in the medium between the two steps \cite{alfaro04,bal04}.
+This means that changes in the medium that affect the wave scattering process have a strong impact on the wave refocusing.
+A time-reversal experiment can be used, therefore, as a test to check whether an estimation of a wave speed by an imaging method is correct.
+Here, we solve the wave equation with a point source at location $(3\mbox{km},4.5\rm{km})$ in the true medium and register the wave field at the array, over the duration $t \in [0, 5.8\mbox{s}]$.
 We time reverse these waves and send them back (computationally) into three media: the true one, the estimated one and the reference (homogeneous) medium.
-Due to the time reversibility of the wave equation the back-propagated wave refocuses at the source location, in the true medium (left plot in Fig. \ref{fig:TR}).
-The more different the backpropagation medium is to the true one, the worse the refocusing should be.
+The back-propagated wave refocuses at the original source location in the true medium (left plot in Fig. \ref{fig:TR}).
+The more different the backpropagation medium is to the true one, the worse the refocusing is.
 Indeed, refocusing is quite poor in the reference medium (right plot in Fig. \ref{fig:TR}), but it is much improved in the estimated medium (middle plot in Fig. \ref{fig:TR}).
-This demonstrates that the estimated wave speed is similar to the one perceived by the waves in the true medium.
+This demonstrates that the estimated wave speed is similar to the one perceived by the waves in the true medium.}